jonascarpay/apecs/tutorials/RTS.md

       rmap' f
 ```
 We start by reading the `MouseState` global.
-The result of `readGlobal` is determined by the type it is instantiated with.
+The result of `getGlobal` is determined by the type it is instantiated with.
 `resetStore` is semantically equivalent to `cmap' $ \(_ :: Selected) -> Safe False`, i.e. it just deletes every component of some type, but more general and usually faster.
 Because `Selected` is a `Set`, its `Safe` representation is a `Bool` rather than `Maybe c`.
 For components in a `Map`, the equivalent of `resetStore` is `cmap' $ \(_ :: c) -> Nothing`.